Chanakya: Source

-Kashmiri version
+Kashmiri narrative

 The Kashmiri version of the legend goes like this: Vararuchi (identified with Katyayana), Indradatta and Vyadi were three disciples of the sage Varsha.
-Once, on behalf of their guru Varsha, they travelled to Ayodhya to seek a gurudakshina (guru's fee) from king Nanda.
-As they arrived to meet Nanda, the king died.
-Using his yogic powers, Indradatta entered Nanda's body and granted Vararuchi's request for 10 million dinars (gold coins).
-The royal minister Shakatala realized what was happening, and had Indradatta's body burnt.
-But before he could take any action against the fake king (Indradatta in Nanda's body, also called Yogananda), the king had him arrested.
+Once, on behalf of their guru Varsha, they travelled to Ayodhya to seek a gurudakshina (guru's fee) from Emperor Nanda.
+As they arrived to meet Nanda, the emperor died.
+Using his yogic powers, Indradatta entered Nanda's body and granted Vararuchi's request for 10 million gold dinars (gold coins).
+The imperial minister Shakatala realized what was happening, and had Indradatta's body burnt.
+But before he could take any action against the fake emperor (Indradatta in Nanda's body, also called Yogananda), the emperor had him arrested.
 Shakatala and his 100 sons were imprisoned and were given food sufficient only for one person.
 Shakatala's 100 sons starved to death, so that their father could live to take revenge.

-Meanwhile, the fake king appointed Vararuchi as his minister.
-As the king's character kept deteriorating, a disgusted Vararuchi retired to a forest as an ascetic.
+Meanwhile, the fake emperor appointed Vararuchi as his minister.
+As the emperor's character kept deteriorating, a disgusted Vararuchi retired to a forest as an ascetic.
 Shakatala was then restored as the minister, but kept planning his revenge.
 One day, Shakatala came across Chanakya, a Brahmin who was uprooting all the grass in his path, because one blade of the grass had pricked his foot.
-Shakatala realized that he could use a man so vengeful to destroy the fake king.
-He invited Chanakya to the king's assembly, promising him 100,000 gold coins for presiding over a ritual ceremony.
+Shakatala realized that he could use a man so vengeful to destroy the fake emperor.
+He invited Chanakya to the emperor's assembly, promising him 100,000 gold coins for presiding over a ritual ceremony.

 Shakatala hosted Chanakya in his own house and treated him with great respect.
-But the day Chanakya arrived at the king's court, Shakatala got another Brahmin named Subandhu to preside over the ceremony.
-Chanakya felt insulted, but Shakatala blamed the king for this dishonour.
-Chanakya then untied his topknot (sikha), and vowed not to re-tie it until the king was destroyed.
-The king ordered his arrest, but he escaped to Shakatala's house.
-There, using materials supplied by Shakatala, he performed a magic ritual which made the king sick.
+But the day Chanakya arrived at the imperial court, Shakatala got another Brahmin named Subandhu to preside over the ceremony.
+Chanakya felt insulted, but Shakatala blamed the emperor for this dishonour.
+Chanakya then untied his topknot (sikha), and vowed not to re-tie it until the emperor was destroyed.
+The emperor ordered his arrest, but he escaped to Shakatala's house.
+There, using materials supplied by Shakatala, he performed a magic ritual which made the emperor sick.
 The king died of a fever after 7 days.

-Shakatala then executed Hiranyagupta, the son of the fake king.
-He anointed Chandragupta, the son of the real king Nanda, as the new king (in Kshemendra's version, it is Chanakya who installs Chandragupta as the new king).
-Shakatala also appointed Chanakya as the royal priest (purohita).
+Shakatala then executed Hiranyagupta, the son of the fake emperor.
+He anointed Chandragupta, the son of the real emperor Nanda, as the new emperor (in Kshemendra's version, it is Chanakya who installs Chandragupta as the new emperor).
+Shakatala also appointed Chanakya as the imperial priest (rajpurohita).
 Having achieved his revenge, he then retired to the forest as an ascetic.